Estonian Border Guard: Restoration and unification (1990-2010)

 The restoration of Estonian Border Guard began with the formation of the Estonian Home Defence (Eesti Kodukaitse), a volunteer organization, created in response to the attack on Toompea by the Intermovement on 15 May 1990.
 The guarding of borders was organized with volunteers.
 The situation with borders was dire - the border was unmarked, there was no communication equipment nor transport, not to mention work and living spaces.
 Furthermore, Soviet troops were still residing in Estonia.

 On 20 September 1990, the Minister of State Raivo Vare formed a commission, which was tasked with establishing control over Estonian borders.
 On October 1, training of future border guards began.
 On 15 October, an economic border defence service was established inside the Home Defence organization.
 An act regarding the economic border of Estonia was passed on 22 October and checkpoints began work three days later.

 The restoration date of the Estonian Border Guard is considered to be November 1, 1990, when the government approved 27 permanent checkpoints.
 On 15 September, Remniku Training Center began operating in Ida-Virumaa, with Johan Saar appointed to head it.
 The Estonian National Border Guard Board (Eesti Riiklik Piirikaitseamet) was formed on April 8, 1991.
 During that period, the situation on the southern border was tense because Riga's OMON continuously assaulted Estonian checkpoints.
 On 15 November, border control was established on highway checkpoints, railway crossings, trains, harbours and airports.
 On 28 February 1992, the institution was reformed into the Estonian Border Guard (Eesti Piirivalveamet), under the control of the Ministry of the Interior.
 On March 9, the Border Guard College began work.
 On 1 July 1992, a visa regime was established on the border.
 On November 1, 1992, the organization received its former flag.

 On November 16, 1992, the Finnish Border Guard donated the first three ships (PVL-100, PVL-101, PVL-102) to the naval department.
-In 1993, the National Border Guard Squadron was established, which began operating with two L-410 airplanes donated by Germany.
-These were later supplemented with four Mil Mi-8 helicopters.
+In 1993, the National Border Guard Squadron was established, which began operating with two L-410 airplanes donated by Germany (these left service in 2017 and 2018).
+These were later supplemented with four Mil Mi-8 helicopters (all left service by 2009).
 In June 1993, Tarmo Kõuts became the head of the organization and the corporation for officers was re-established.
 In 2000, colonel Harry Hein became the next head of the organization.
 During that time, employment of conscripts for border control duties ceased and the organization transitioned to a fully professional staff.

 After Estonia joined the EU and NATO, the border guard went through a reform, establishing the Schengen Area in Estonia.
 In 2005, lieutenant colonel Roland Peets became the head of the organization.
 Estonia officially joined the Schengen Area on 21 December 2007.
 On January 1, 2010, the Estonian Border Guard was joined with the Estonian Police to form a new unified organization called the Police and Border Guard Board.
 The organizations duties were taken over by the Border Guard Board subdivision.